gitdela/team-member-allocation/README.md

 # Team Member Allocation App

 This is a web application built with React and Bootstrap that allows you to manage team members and their allocation to different teams.
 It provides a user-friendly interface to view and update team assignments for individual employees.
+You can access it at https://gitdela.github.io/team-member-allocation

 ## Features